Global Entity Disambiguation with BERT: Experiments

 \section{Experiments}

-We test the proposed ED models using six standard ED datasets: AIDA-CoNLL\footnote{We used the \textit{test\_b} set of the CoNLL dataset.} (CoNLL) \cite{Hoffart2011}, MSNBC (MSB), AQUAINT (AQ), ACE2004 (ACE), WNED-CWEB (CW), and WNED-WIKI (WW) \cite{guo2018robust}.
+Our experimental setup follows \newcite{le-titov-2018-improving}.
+In particular, we test the proposed ED models using six standard datasets: AIDA-CoNLL (CoNLL) \cite{Hoffart2011}, MSNBC, AQUAINT, ACE2004, WNED-CWEB (CWEB), and WNED-WIKI (WIKI) \cite{guo2018robust}.
 We consider only the mentions that refer to valid entities in Wikipedia.
 For all datasets, we use the \textit{KB+YAGO} entity candidates and their associated $\hat{p}(e|m)$ \cite{ganea-hofmann:2017:EMNLP2017}, and use the top 30 candidates based on $\hat{p}(e|m)$.
-We split a document if it is longer than 512 words, which is the maximum word length of the BERT model.
-We report the in-KB accuracy for the CoNLL dataset, and the micro F1 score (averaged per mention) for the other datasets.
+For the CoNLL dataset, we also test the performance using \textit{PPRforNED} entity candidates \cite{pershina-he-grishman:2015:NAACL-HLT}.
+We report the in-KB accuracy for the CoNLL dataset and the micro F1 score (averaged per mention) for the other datasets.
+Further details of the datasets are provided in Appendix \ref{sec:dataset-details}.

-Furthermore, we optionally fine-tune the model by maximizing the log likelihood of the ED predictions ($\mathbf{\hat{y}}_{\scriptscriptstyle{ED}}$) using the training set of the CoNLL dataset.
-We mask 90\% of the mentions and fix the entity token embeddings ($\mathbf{B}$ and $\mathbf{B}^*$) and the output bias ($\mathbf{b}_o$ and $\mathbf{b}_o^*$).
-The model is trained for two epochs using Adam.
+Furthermore, we optionally fine-tune the model by maximizing the log likelihood of the ED predictions ($\mathbf{\hat{y}}_{\scriptscriptstyle{ED}}$) using the training set of the CoNLL dataset with the KB+YAGO candidates.
+We mask 90\% of the mentions and fix the entity token embeddings ($\mathbf{B}$ and $\mathbf{B}^*$) and the bias ($\mathbf{b}_o$ and $\mathbf{b}_o^*$).
+The model is trained for two epochs using AdamW.
 Additional details are provided in Appendix \ref{sec:fine-tuning-details}.